Posted on 27 June 2017

 Flat Foot Flatbush Band Repertoire (click to listen)

 Email Nick Horner to receive PDFs of the charts!

-Lukas Chohany is one of the premier old-time and bluegrass guitarists in the Baltimore area.
+Lucas Chohany is one of the premier old-time and bluegrass guitarists/mandolinists in the Baltimore area.
 A Harrisburg PA native, he continues to hone his craft through vocal, classical and jazz studies and gigs extensively in the mid-Atlantic region.
-He frequently performs with old-time virtuosos Ken and Brad Kolodner, bluegrass Fiddler Patrick McAvenue as well as Irish fiddler extraordinaire Jim Eagan in Baltimore-based Mobtown Stringband.
-Lukas also leads the Baltimore Bluegrass Jam every Tuesday at Liam Flynn's Taphouse in Station North.
+He frequently performs with old-time virtuosos Ken and Brad Kolodner, bluegrass Fiddler Patrick McAvenue, Irish fiddler extraordinaire Jim Eagan, and most recently internationally renown fiddler April Verch.
+Lucas also leads the Baltimore Bluegrass Jam every Tuesday at Liam Flynn's Taphouse in Station North.

 The North Flatbush Avenue Business Improvement District (BID) is a 501(c)3 organization.
 The BID was established in 1986 to increase economic development opportunities and enhance the quality of life for its merchants, residents and property owners along Flatbush Avenue, from Atlantic Avenue to Plaza Street.
 We provide a clean, safe and retail-diverse environment that is a great destination for entertainment, shopping, working and dining, and support this with community programming, special events and supplemental sanitation services and business support.
 We look forward to continuing these efforts, and in 2015, we'll welcome improved triangle parks and increased pedestrian safety measures.

 M&T Bank is proud to sponsor this year's Flatfoot Flatbush.
 M&T Bank knows how important it is to support those organizations that make our communities better places to live and work.
 That's why they offer both their time and resources and encourage others to do the same.
 They believe that when our community succeeds, we all succeed.
 See more at mtb.com.